turbot/steampipe-plugin-oci/docs/tables/oci_identity_customer_secret_key.md

 # Table: oci_identity_customer_secret_key

-A CustomerSecretKey is an Oracle-provided key for using the Object Storage Service's Amazon S3 compatible API.
+A customer secret key is an Oracle-provided key for using the Object Storage Service's Amazon S3 compatible API.
 The key consists of a secret key/access key pair.
 A user can have up to two secret keys at a time.

 ## Examples

-### List of customer secret keys with their corresponding user and date of creation
+### Basic info

 ```sql
 select